-The Work Studies syllabus is designed to assist students in their transition from school to work.
-It develops knowledge and understanding of the issues faced by students in the transition to work and the skills needed for effective career planning and performance of tasks in the work environment.
+The Work & Technology Studies course is designed to assist students in their transition from school to the workplace.
+It develops knowledge and understanding of the issues faced in the transition to work and develops the skills needed for effective career planning and performance of tasks in the work environment.
+The course includes a practical skills-based component aimed at ensuring students are technologically adept citizens, who can function and contribute effectively in an increasingly technologically- driven world.
+Skills developed include word processing, multimedia presentations, spreadsheet calculations and business-orientated utilisation of the internet.

-Work Studies is very suitable for students who want to get a job as soon as possible as it will assist them in this process and increase their understanding of the workplace.
+Work & Technology Studies is very suitable for students who are looking to find a job as soon as possible as it will assist them in this process and increase their understanding of the workplace and the skills required.
 Students will also be given the opportunity to undertake some extra work experience before they leave school.
-Students needing support with career planning, resume writing and interview skills are encouraged to choose this course.
+Students needing support with career planning, resume writing, technology and interview skills are encouraged to choose this course.